Williams Carmona

 Williams Carmona is a Cuban painter.
 He was born in Havana, Cuba, in 1967.
 In the early 1990s he moved to Puerto Rico.
 He has works in a number of museums including the Museum of Latin American Art (MOLAA).
+Williams Carmona has exhibited worldwide, most notably at Philippe Hoerle-Guggenheim's HG Contemporary Gallery in New York “More Was Lost in Cuba / Mas Se Perdió en Cuba,”.